© Crown copyright 2019

 This publication is available at https://www.gov.uk/government/publications/further-guidance-note-on-the-regulation-of-medicines-medical-devices-and-clinical-trials-if-theres-no-brexit-deal/further-guidance-note-on-the-regulation-of-medicines-medical-devices-and-clinical-trials-if-theres-no-brexit-deal

-1.2 How we propose to regulate medicines if there is no deal
+1.1 How we propose to regulate medicines if there is no-deal Brexit

 It is currently an offence to sell or supply, or to offer to sell or supply, unauthorised medicines to a person within the European Economic Area (EEA) (regulation 46 HMR).
-After EU Exit, the offence will cover sales and supplies to a person in the United Kingdom and EU/EEA.
+After Brexit, the offence will cover sales and supplies to a person in the United Kingdom and EU/EEA.

 Transitional provision in legislation will ensure that all currently granted Centrally Authorised Products (CAPs) automatically become UK MAs on exit day, although the holders will have a short period of time after exit day within which to opt out of having a UK MA.
 The MHRA will have oversight of all pharmacovigilance activities.
 Currently, risk management plans, reports of suspected adverse drug reactions from the pharmaceutical industry, the majority of periodic safety update reports (PSURs) and post-authorisation safety studies (PASS) are submitted and assessed at EU-level.
-Post EU Exit, these will need to be submitted to and assessed by the MHRA.
+Post Brexit, these will need to be submitted to and assessed by the MHRA.
+Further guidance on pharmacovigilance activities.

 Most human medicines on the UK market already have a UK Marketing Authorisation (MA), and this will be unaffected by our exit from the EU.
 However, most novel medicines and biosimilars, and some generics, come to market via the European Medicines Agency’s (EMA’s) centralised MA route.
 Medicines approved via this route are known as CAPs.

-To ensure such medicines will continue to be authorised for use in the UK, all CAP MAs will automatically be converted into UK MAs on 29 March 2019 (also known as “grandfathering”).
+To ensure such medicines will continue to be authorised for use in the UK, all CAP MAs will automatically be converted into UK MAs on the day the UK leaves the EU (also known as “grandfathering”).
 The MHRA has already written to CAP Marketing Authorisation Holders (MAHs) to inform them of the UK intention to grandfather the MAs and to explain what action they need to take and to provide information on how they will be able to opt out of receiving a UK MA, as well as providing guidance on data requirements related to grandfathering.
-MHRA will also write to MAHs for new CAPs approved before EU Exit.
+MHRA will also write to MAHs for new CAPs approved before Brexit.

 A high-level overview of the process is that:

-- MAHs will have one year from EU Exit to provide MHRA with baseline data for CAPs that are converted into UK MAs.
+- MAHs will have 1 year from exit day to provide MHRA with baseline data for CAPs that are converted into UK MAs.

 - In order to process any variations, MHRA will require the baseline data to have been submitted or,

 - MHRA will accept a ‘basic’ baseline data set initially which will enable variations and other post-authorisation submissions to be processed.
-The full baseline data requirements will still need to be met within one year of EU Exit.
+The full baseline data requirements will still need to be met within one year of Brexit.

 For further inquiries on the requirements for conversion email firstname.lastname@example.org.